pearcej/cpp4python/_sources/Java4Python/definingclasses_old.rst

 The instance variables (data members) we will need for our fraction class are the numerator and denominator.
-Of course in Python we can add instance variables to a class at any time by simply assigning a value to ``objectReferenc.variableName`` In C++ all data members must be declared up front.
+Of course in Python we can add instance variables to a class at any time by simply assigning a value to ``objectReferenc.variableName`` In Java all data members must be declared up front.

-The declarations of instance variables can come at the beginning of the class definition.
+The declarations of instance variables can come at the beginning of the class definition or the end.
+Cay Horstman, Author of the *Core Java* books puts the declarations at the end of the class.
 I like them at the very beginning so you see the variables that are declared before you begin looking at the code that uses them.
 With that in mind the first part of the Fraction class definition is as follows:

-.. highlight:: C++
+.. highlight:: java
    :linenothreshold: 5

 ::

-    class Fraction {
+    public class Fraction {
-      public:
-      private int numerator;
+        private Integer numerator;
-      private int denominator;
+        private Integer denominator;

     }